Exhaustive goodness-of-fit via smoothed inference and graphics: Smooth tests via LP score functions

 Although any of the models in Table \ref{families} can be used to obtain estimates of $d$ and $f$, in this article we mainly focus on the model proposed by \citet{gajek86} and estimated via {\fontsize{3.3mm}{3.3mm}\selectfont{ }} where $K$ is chosen to guarantee that $\widehat{f}_m(x)$ integrates/sums to 1.
-Specifically, $\widehat{f}_m(x)$ is obtained by adequately correcting Barton's estimate
+The notation $\widehat{d}_m(u; G, F)$ is used to emphasize that we are estimating the comparison density between the parametric start $G$ (i.e., the distribution in the second argument) and the true model $F$ (i.e., the distribution in the third argument).
+Whereas, the subscript $m$ highlights that the estimator relies on the first $m$ terms of the expansion.
+Notice that, $\widehat{f}_m(x)$ is obtained by adequately correcting Barton's estimate